Cloud-Architekt/cloud-architekt.github.io/_posts/2023-08-18-entra-workload-id-lifecycle-management-monitoring.md

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-08-18-entra-workload-id-lifecycle-management-monitoring/workloadid-lifecycle2.png)

 *Pull Request in AzADSPI to compare changes of Workload Identity since latest pipeline run.
-In this example, a sensitive API permission has and a short term client secret has been assigned.*
+In this example, a sensitive API permission and a short term client secret has been assigned.*

 The tool provides an classification for API Permission with critical and medium sensitivity which can be also customized.

 *Side Note: Options to integrate this tool to your Microsoft Sentinel environment (for example to build advanced logic and enrichments in analytics rules) will be one of the major topics in the next part of this blog post series.
-I’ve shown this approach in scenarios for enrichment of analytics rules and hunting in my community talk about Workload Identities in the recent years.
+I’ve shown this approach in scenarios for enrichment of analytics rules and hunting in my community talks about Workload Identities in the recent years.
 Last year, I’ve started to [work on an automation for classification of privileged access](https://devblogs.microsoft.com/identity/azure-ad-recommendations-adal/) based on Microsoft’s Enterprise Access Model.
-This feature will be part of my “AADOps” PoC project and [will be covered all major RBAC systems in Microsoft Cloud](https://twitter.com/Thomas_Live/status/1688797242633699328) (Azure, Entra ID, Intune, Graph API, Identity Governance) across all types of identities (including workload identities).*
+This feature will be part of my “AADOps” PoC project and [covers all major RBAC systems in Microsoft Cloud](https://twitter.com/Thomas_Live/status/1688797242633699328) (Azure, Entra ID, Intune, Graph API, Identity Governance) across all types of identities (including workload identities).
+But this is topic for another community talks and blog posts in the near future.*

-*Tip: There’s is also a tool by Joosua Santasalo (https://github.com/jsa2/AADAppAudit) which gives you insights to your application and workload identities.*
+*Tip: There’s is also a tool by [Joosua Santasalo](https://github.com/jsa2/AADAppAudit) which gives you comprehensive insights to your application and workload identities with option to ingest the data to Log Analytics.*

 ## Lifecycle Management of Application Objects

-In the following section, I would like to evoke simply the keywords (including a short description) what should be considered in lifecycle management from my point of view.
+In the following section, I would like to evoke simply the keypoints (including a short description) what should be considered in lifecycle management from my point of view.

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-08-18-entra-workload-id-lifecycle-management-monitoring/workloadid-lifecycle3.png)